Counterpoint: Third species

 In third species counterpoint, four (or three, etc.) notes move against each longer note in the given part.
+An example is shown below.

 Three special figures are introduced into third species and later added to fifth species, and ultimately outside the restrictions of species writing.
 There are three figures to consider: The nota cambiata, double neighbor tones, and double passing tones.